firasm/jupyterbook_course_template/about/accommodations.md

 =======================

 The Disability Resource Centre ensures educational equity for students with disabilities, injuries or illness.
-If you are disabled, have an injury or illness and require academic accommodations to meet the course objectives, [visit our website](https://students.ok.ubc.ca/drc/welcome.html) for more information or contact the DRC at: [drc.questions@ubc.ca](mailto:drc.questions@ubc.ca).
+If you are disabled, have an injury or illness and require academic accommodations to meet the course objectives, [visit our website](https://students.ubc.ca/about-student-services/centre-for-accessibility) for more information or contact the CFA at: [info.accessibility@ubc.ca](mailto:info.accessibility@ubc.ca).